E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

 .. math:: \theta(\omega,T) = \hbar \omega \left[\frac{1}{2}+\frac{1}{e^{\hbar \beta \omega}-1}\right]

-where :math:`\beta = \frac{1}{k_BT}` and :math:`2 \pi \hbar` is Planck
+where :math:`\beta = \frac{1}{k_BT}` and :math:`2 \pi \hbar` is the Planck
-constant. :math:`\theta(\omega,T)` function represents the energy distribution of a quantum harmonic oscillators of angular frequency :math:`\omega` at a temperature :math:`T` (Bose function) and notably, its zero-point energy.
-This method is known to lead to qualitatively good results [Bri]_ but as most of the semi-classical methods, it suffers from zero-point energy leakage [Hern]_.
+constant.
+The function :math:`\theta(\omega,T)` describes the energy of a quantum harmonic oscillators of angular frequency :math:`\omega` at a temperature :math:`T` .
+The colored random force allows to approximate zero-point energy contributions to the equilibrium properties of the system.
+The QTB method is known to lead to qualitatively good results [Bri]_ but as many semi-classical methods, it suffers from zero-point energy leakage (ZPEL) [Hern]_.

 Adaptive Quantum Thermal Bath (adQTB-r/f)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adaptive Quantum Thermal Bath is a variant of QTB to ensure for each
+The Adaptive Quantum Thermal Bath is an extension of the QTB method,
-degree of freedom and each frequency the energy distribution provided by
+designed to eliminate the zero-point energy leakage by enforcing
-the quantum fluctuation-dissipation theorem all along the trajectories.
+the energy distribution prescribed by the quantum fluctuation-dissipation theorem
+for each degree of freedom and each frequency, all along the trajectories [Man]_ .

-In practice, one minimizes during QTB dynamics a fluctuation-dissipation
+In practice, this is done by minimizing the fluctuation-dissipation spectrum
-relation :math:`\Delta_{FDT}` [Man]_ defined
+:math:`\Delta_{FDT}` defined as:
-as:

 .. math:: \Delta_{FDT} (\omega)  = {\rm{Re}} \left[C_{vF}(\omega)\right] - m \gamma_{r} (\omega) C_{vv} (\omega)
     :label: eqDFDT